-Premiering at this years Venice Film Festival.
-Peter Mackie Burns latest film ‘Rialto’ offers a stunning and nuanced journey into emotional containment, belonging and identity.
-While creating an unlikely safe space in the relationship between a teenage rent boy and a father whose life in spiralling out of control.
+Premiering at this year’s Venice Film Festival.
+Peter Mackie Burns’s latest film, ‘Rialto’, offers a stunning and nuanced journey into emotional containment, belonging, and identity.
+At the same time, creating an unlikely safe space in the relationship between a teenage rent boy and a father whose life is spiralling out of control.

 Seeking a moment of risk and expression, the shadow of his father now gone.
-Colm arranges a secret toilet rendezvous with a local rent boy Jay (Tom Glynn-Carney).
-With the intention of finally allowing himself to experience pleasure and purpose.
-However, in meeting filled with fear and apprehension, the moment is lost in sea of apologies and regret.
-As it Colm’s wallet and personal information.
-And with the young hustler now in possession of the wallet.
-Jay seizes the opportunity to scam Colm for money, sensing the secrets the older man holds within.
+Colm arranges a secret toilet rendezvous with local rent boy ‘Jay’ (Tom Glynn-Carney).
+Finally allowing himself a brief moment of hidden pleasure and purpose.
+However, the meeting is filled with fear and apprehension, the quick release of fun lost in a sea of apologies and regret.
+As the stumbling and anxiety-filled rendezvous leads Colm to lose his wallet and personal information.
+With the savvy young hustler seizing the opportunity to scam Colm for money, sensing the secrets the older man holds within.

-As the funeral of his father grows closer, and his redundancy from the dock yards comes into view.
+But as the funeral of his father grows closer, and redundancy from the dockyards comes into view.
 The relationship between Colm and the boy he pays for emotional honesty and tentative desire grows.
-Jay ultimately becoming an unwitting therapist as Colm unpicks his past and present.
-The secrecy of their encounters allowing honesty as a lifetime of emotional containment explodes into a sea of risk.
+With Jay ultimately becoming an unwitting therapist as Colm unpicks his past and present.
+The secrecy of their encounters, allowing for honesty, as a lifetime of emotions explodes in a sea of risk.

-Peter Mackie Burns brings his flair for directing intimate character studies, matched with a nuanced delivery that never seeks to answer every question raised.
-Rialto provides a snapshot of the veneer of a mans life peeling away from the inner emotional reality.
-The films final scenes never seeking to conclude the journey started, as secrets are aired between Colm and his own son.
+It is within this dynamic that Peter Mackie Burns brings his flair for directing intimate character studies.
+Matched with a level of nuance and openness that leaves doors open to the future for both men.
+Ultimately creating a snapshot of change as the veneer of one man’s life peels away from the emotional reality.
+Rialto’s final scene never seeking to conclude the journey started, as secrets are aired between Colm and his own son.
 Their father/son relationship changed forever in a whirlwind of anger.
-While the financial reality of Colm’s relationship with Jay leads both men to separate from their therapeutic relationship of confusion.

 Rialto leaves its audience hoping that Colm finds the inner peace needed to rebuild his life.
-However, in reality it is clear that the turmoil of the events proceeding the films final scenes have only just begun to play out in Colm’s future.
+However, in reality, it is clear that the turmoil of the events proceeding the films final scenes has only just begun to play out in Colm’s future.

 Director Peter Mackie Burns